 By Jenna Mason

-We invite you to read along, considering these and other questions during a five-part web series.
+We invite you to read along during our five-part web series.
 Grab a copy of the novel from your local bookstore.
 We’re keen on Square Books here in Oxford.
-Or if your summer includes significant time on the road, I highly recommend listening to the audiobook, read by James Hannaham himself.
+Or if your summer includes significant time on the road, we highly recommend listening to the audiobook, read by James Hannaham himself.